PanelAlpha Documentation

 sudo chmod 644 /var/log/panelalpha-snapshot.log

-3. Test with full paths in cron job:
+3. Test with full paths in the cron job:

 sudo crontab -e